Vorror/coalesce-strategy/README.md

 items.push(merger.createItem('Lastfm', {
     title: 'The Fo&^$o_Bars!',
     genre: 'dubstep',
-    pizzaFactor: 'supreme' // doesn't exist on model }));
+    pizzaFactor: 'supreme' // doesn't exist on the model }));

+// anonymous items have priorities of 0 items.push(merger.createItem({
+    title: 'Fizzies', // priority == 0; loses to Spotify
+    length: '10 Minutes'
+}));

 merger.merge(items, function(err, result) {
-    console.log(result); // => { title: 'The FooBars', genre: 'dubstep', releaseDate: '10-21-2200' }
+    console.log(result); // => { title: 'The FooBars', genre: 'dubstep', releaseDate: '10-21-2200', length: '10 Minutes' }
 });
 ```

-By using *coalesce-strategy* we no longer have to hardcode the properties we wish to use and allows us to quickly and easily modify existing priorities, as well as add new strategies when we add additional services.
-All *without* changing our code existing logic.
+By using *coalesce-strategy* we no longer have to hard code the properties we wish to use and allows us to quickly and easily modify existing priorities, as well as add new strategies when we add additional services.
+All *without* changing existing code logic.

 ## Documentation